robertduplock/scifibooks.club/content/en/fiction/star-trek-aventine-destiny-s-edge.md

 Nodding, Dax said, “No problem, Admiral.
 What are the details?”

 “_During the Borg invasion, a lot of our ships fell off the map.
 People scattered.
 We’ve been doing our best to find survivors — any survivors.
 Starfleet just intercepted a weak subspace distress call from the_ U.S.S.
-Sequeira_.
-Heard of it?_”
+Sequeira. _Heard of it?_”

 With a frown, Dax said, “It doesn’t ring any particular bell for me.”